LobbyOS/server/contents/apps/lobby-server/src/data/docs/dev.app.publish.md

 When your app on Lobby needs to be updated, just push the changes into your git repo.
 If it's a new version, don't forget to make the tag and push it too.

 Lobby will update your app within an `hour`.
 If you want to update it immediately, you should go to [your app's admin page](/me/home) and click the `Update` button.

+## How Apps Are Managed

+App source code is with the authors in their repositories.
+When their app is approved, the source code is referenced by the `git url` in Lobby.

+Lobby periodically checks for source code updates in the git repositories of apps every **hour**.
+When a new tag is found or when a new commit was found on the `master` branch, Lobby will get the full source code an make it into a `zip` file.
+This `zip` file is uploaded to a remote server and it's link is updated in the apps table inside Lobby Server.

+When users open Lobby, they are notified of the app updates and when they download, the `zip` file stored in the remote server is downloaded.